Understanding Liquidations in Osito Protocol

 This can happen due to several factors:

-4. Supply Distribution Changes: Shifts in token circulation can affect the extraction calculation
+- Supply Distribution Changes: Shifts in token circulation can affect the borrow limit calculation

-All of these factors can change how much BERA an attacker could theoretically extract, which is why the protocol must adapt its borrowing limits in real-time.
+All of these factors can change how the protocol calculates borrow limits, which is why they are updated in real-time.

 The borrowing limit is calculated using Osito's core formula for CPMM pools: